swipesomething/numetal-ai-generation/README.md

 ## Chopping samples

 Okay looks like the tempo is good, we can work this track.
 The advantage of taking it off Riffusion is that you get to chop samples and reuse parts that you want.
 Consider the case of my first track; As much as I love it, I could never get the last chorus to be the same as the first chorus.
-See for yourself, listen to "Floating Point Style" and then compare all Choruses, you'll find that they say the same thing but the instrumental isn't the same from chorus to chorus: https://www.riffusion.com/song/c8b6e28a-154a-4701-ad1b-6da9e85945d6
+See for yourself, listen to "Floating Point Style" and then compare the first chorus with the last one, you'll find that they say the same thing but the instrumental isn't the same between them: https://www.riffusion.com/song/c8b6e28a-154a-4701-ad1b-6da9e85945d6

 Since we're working with a DAW now, we can chop the first chorus and reuse it whenever we need it.
 This ensures that our sound stays consistent throughout the track as it would with a so-called "real song".
 Ultimately, **we can also generate countless extensions from our base track** and then extract the stems, chop samples, rearrange, add new parts.
 We could even go beyond the 4:00 minutes limit though I am not sure that you would be able to upload your track on Riffusion thereafter.